Stock Market Trading Hours: What Time Is the Stock Market Open Today?

 Profit and prosper with the best of expert advice - straight to your e-mail.

 Pre-market and after-hours trading are performed on "electronic communications networks," or ECNs, and directly pair buyers and sellers rather than using a middleman.
-While this kind of trading once was only accessible to large institutional buyers, today online brokers and trading platforms such as Fidelity and Charles Schwab facilitate this for market participants.
+This kind of trading used to be available only to large institutional investors.

-Still, many brokers limit the types of transactions that can occur in pre-market and after-hours trading, so you'll want to check with your individual broker to see what they allow.
+Many brokers limit the types of transactions that can occur in pre-market, after-hours and overnight trading, so you'll want to check with your individual broker to see what they support.

-Should I buy and sell stocks in pre-market and after-hours trading?
+Should I buy and sell stocks in pre-market, after-hours and overnight trading?

 When can I trade cryptocurrencies?